guidesmiths/node-madgex/README.md

     console.log(data);
 })
 ```
 Each billingApi method takes an optional parameters object and typical callback.
 You can determine the available parameters names by inspecting the equivalent methods handlebars template (see ./lib/soap-templates/*.hbs).
-Working out the parameters to pass still requires a degree of experience however.
+These are camel cased equivalents to the elements specified in the Madgex Billing API documentation.
+Working out which parameters are required and what their values should be requires a degree of experience.

-On the plus side responses stripped of their SOAPiness and converted to camelCased json.
+Responses stripped of their SOAPiness and converted to camelCased json.
 Integers, floats and booleans are parsed, so instead of

 ```xml
 <soap:Envelope xmlns:soap="http://www.w3.org/2003/05/soap-envelope" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">